Valentine-34/Used-Car-Price-Analysis--Mileage-trends-with-python/README.md

-This is a project that focuses on cleaning, exploring and analysing a dataset (used_cars_sales.csv) that has data on used cars from 2018 to 2020.
+This is a python project that focuses on cleaning, exploring and analysing a dataset (used_cars_sales.csv) that has data on used cars from 2018 to 2020.